ryankdaly/hobgoblin/README.md

 shipped with an MIT license, see **hb_LICENSE.txt** in **/licenses**
 ## ROADMAP
 This is an **active** roadmap
 changes and updates will be added accordingly as development allows
-demo deployment is almost there, just cleaning up the game directory and a couple small gameplay bugfixes and most importantly choosing deployment host while simultaneously working on Phase 1

 1. NPCs, AI, Pathing, & Jobs
     - infrastructure largely relies on experimentation results once above steps are done, simple optimized and scalable are the primary goals